Robert B. Carter

-Robert B. Carter is the current Executive Vice President and Chief Information Officer for the FedEx Corporation.
+Robert B. Carter is the former executive vice president and chief information officer for the FedEx Corporation.

 Carter was born in Taiwan in 1959 and he grew up in Florida.
-He received his Bachelor of Science degree in Computer and Information Science from the University of Florida in 1981.
-In addition, he earned a Masters in Business Administration from the University of South Florida in 1990.
+He received his Bachelor of Science degree in computer and information science from the University of Florida in 1981.
+In addition, he earned a master's in business administration from the University of South Florida in 1990.

 Carter joined FedEx in 1993 and has nearly 40 years of systems development and implementation experience.
 In addition, Carter is a member of the New York Life board of directors and the Pilot Flying J board of directors.
-As of September 2016, he is reported to own approximately 48 thousand FedEx shares worth of US$10 million.
+As of September 2016, he is reported to own approximately 48 thousand FedEx shares worth US$10 million.